Swiss Code of Obligations: Principles and influences

-The contract law of the Code of Obligations is based on Roman Law traditions, and it was particularly influenced by the Pandectist school.
-It was also heavily influenced by the Code Napoleon of 1804.
+The contract law of the Code of Obligations is based on civil-law traditions, and it was originally a compromise between the German Pandectist school and the Code Napoleon of 1804.
+However, since its original enactment, the Code has been modified drawing from either German jurisprudence or Anglo-American commercial law.

 Swiss contract law discriminates between general and special contract rules.
-The general rules are based on legal theory developed in the 17th and 18th centuries, while special rules are based on Roman law traditions.
+The general rules are based on legal doctrine current in the 17th and 18th centuries, whereas special rules tend to be based on more modern legal theories.
 It is divided into a general part, which applies to all contracts, and a special part, which applies to specific types of contracts, such as sales of goods or loans.

 The Code is governed by the principle of the freedom to contract, which includes freedom as to the content and type of the contract, and the freedom of the parties to enter into agreements which are not governed by the special part of the Code.

-One major difference compared to contract law in Common Law jurisdictions is the lack of a requirement of consideration.
+One major difference compared to contract law in common-law jurisdictions is the lack of a requirement of consideration.
 The concept of frustration of purpose is also not part of the Swiss legal tradition.

-The first version of the Swiss Code of Obligations influenced parts of the German Civil Code, the Chinese Code of Taiwan (Book II), the Code of South Korea (Part III) and the Code of Thailand (Book II).
+The first version of the Swiss Code of Obligations influenced parts of the German Civil Code, the Taiwanese Civil Code (Book II), the South Korean Civil Code (Part III) and the Thai Civil Code (Book II).
 The Turkish Civil Code, adopted in 1926, is based on the Swiss Civil Code, which also includes the Code of Obligations.